kaunel85/ong-bylaws/bylaws.md

 ARTICLE I: AMENDMENTS AND GENERAL POLICIES
 ------------------------------------------
-1. Should any of these bylaws be found to be in violation of The Constitution and General Statutes of Phi Delta Theta, the Risk Management Policies of Phi Delta Theta, the Criminal Code of Canada, or The Bond, then that bylaw shall be deemed void and stricken from this document.
+1. Should any of these bylaws be found to be in violation of *The Constitution and General Statutes of Phi Delta Theta*, the *Risk Management Policies of Phi Delta Theta*, the *Criminal Code of Canada*, or *The Bond*, then that bylaw shall be deemed void and stricken from this document.

 2. The bylaws of the chapter shall be subject to annual review by the Executive Committee and the Chapter Advisory Board preceding the academic year.
 The Active Chapter will vote on any changes at the first meeting of the academic year.

 3. Bylaws may be amended with a 66%  vote of the Active Chapter.

-4. Disciplinary actions as stated in these Bylaws may be enacted with a majority vote of the Active Chapter.
+4. Disciplinary actions as stated in these bylaws may be enacted with a majority vote of the Active Chapter.

 5. A bylaw may be vetoed by a 75% vote of the Active Chapter or a 100% vote of the Executive Committee; except where the Active Chapter size is less than 20 members, where a 75% vote of the Active Chapter excluding the Executive Committee is required to veto.

-6. Updated copies of these bylaws will be distributed annually to the Chapter Advisory Board Chairman, each Member of the Active Chapter, the Alumni Club President and the Province President of Alpha North before September 30th of each academic year.
+6. Updated copies of these bylaws will be distributed annually to the Chapter Advisory Board Chairman, each Member of the Active Chapter, the Alumni Club President and the Province President before September 30th of each academic year.
 A copy of these bylaws will be included with the Phikeia manual upon pledging.

-7. The Chapter will adhere to the FEA Statement of Position on Hazing and Pre-Initiation Activities.
-The FEA statement of Position on Hazing and Pre-initiation Activities will be attached to these bylaws as Appendix A.
+7. The Chapter will adhere to the *FEA Statement of Position on Hazing and Pre-Initiation Activities*.
+The *FEA statement of Position on Hazing and Pre-initiation Activities* will be attached to these bylaws as Appendix A.

-8. The Chapter will adhere to the Risk Management Policy of Phi Delta Theta.
-The Risk Management Policy of Phi Delta Theta will be attached to these bylaws as Appendix B.
+8. The Chapter will adhere to the *Risk Management Policy of Phi Delta Theta*.
+The *Risk Management Policy of Phi Delta Theta* will be attached to these bylaws as Appendix B.

-9. Any individual found in violation of Bylaws 7 or 8 will be censured (see Bylaw 103.1) by The Chapter and may result in outside authorities becoming involved.
+9. Any individual found in violation of Sections 7 or 8 will be censured (see Section 103.1) by The Chapter and may result in outside authorities becoming involved.
 Subsequent violations may be referred to an outside organization.

-10. Each Member of the Chapter and each person living in the Chapter House will adhere to the Phi Delta Theta Alcohol Free Housing Policy.
+10. Each Member of the Chapter and each person living in the Chapter House will adhere to the *Phi Delta Theta Alcohol Free Housing Policy*.
 No alcohol, marijuana, or illegal substances shall be possessed, stored, administered or consumed on Ontario Gamma property.

-11. If a Member is found to possess or consume alcohol, marijuana, or illegal substances on Ontario Gamma property, the alcohol, marijuana, or illegal substance is to be confiscated and promptly disposed of by the Vice President, Warden, or if available a CAB member or Steel City Club representative.
+11. If a Member is found to possess or consume alcohol, marijuana, or illegal substances on Ontario Gamma property, the alcohol, marijuana, or illegal substance is to be confiscated and promptly disposed of by the Vice-President, Warden, or if available a CAB member or Steel City Club representative.
 A Judiciary Committee meeting will be called automatically.
     1. For any offence, the Executive Committee may decide that extreme circumstances may have occurred.
-If such extreme circumstances exist, the Executive Committee may motion for an immediate Membership review as prescribed by The Code.
+If such extreme circumstances exist, the Executive Committee may motion for an immediate membership review as prescribed by *The Code*.

 12. All Active Members with a previous semester GPA below a 7, or cumulative GPA below 6, will be subject to the Scholarship Plan as defined by the Scholarship Chairman.
 The Scholarship Plan will be approved by the Executive Committee at the beginning of each academic year.
     1. Should a Member fail to follow the Scholarship Plan, they will be called to appear before the Executive Committee and the Scholarship Chairman to explain their actions.
 This meeting is focussed on getting the member on board with the program using positive means.
 The resolution of this meeting will be required to be minuted and made available to the Chapter.